AM Radio Rocked My World

 By the way, that old shoebox radio may have had an FM tuner—I think it did—but it was useless to me.
 AM was the only game in town, for in those days, there weren’t many FM stations, and those typically played classical or oh-so-soft elevator music.
 FM supposedly had a higher fidelity sound, but it didn’t have rock ’n’ roll.
 In that province, at least in the ’50s and ’60s, AM was king.
 Later, when FM stations converted to stereo, most Top 40 programming moved over to that format and the heyday of the rock ’n’ roll AM stations quickly died.
 By the mid- and late-’70s, like carhops and drive-in movies, Top 40 AM was gone—the end of an era.

 Nowadays, with computers and the internet, almost all of us, old and young alike, have other ways of receiving our music.
 Admittedly, the options are exponentially greater, but I’m not so sure these modern services have made our lives exponentially better.
-Sure, iTunes, Spotify, and all the other streaming services allow us greater-than-ever access to music, but I think there’s something elemental missing.
-Transistor radios were a vehicle for social interaction that has been largely lost in the digital music age.
+Sure, iTunes, Spotify, and all the other streaming services allow us greater-than-ever access to music, but I think there’s something missing, something elemental.
+Transistor radios were a vehicle for a type of social interaction that has been largely lost in the digital music age.
 Maybe I’m just wallowing in nostalgia, but for me, today’s computers, tablets, and smartphones don’t foster the same communal feeling that we once got from gathering around a transistor radio with our friends.
 Can someone say “Yeah, yeah, yeah”?

 A Word to Ponder